GhumanNavneet/Azure-PostgreSQL-DMS-Lab/Module 2: Migrate PostgreSQL to Azure Database for PostgreSQL online using DMS.md

 There are a number of applications you can use to connect to your Azure Database for PostgreSQL server.
 Let's first use the psql command-line utility to illustrate how to connect to the server.
 You can use a web browser and Azure Cloud Shell as described here without the need to install any additional software.
 If you have the psql utility installed locally on your own machine, you can connect from there as well.

-1. In the top navigation pane, select the terminal symbol to open Cloud Shell.<br/>
+1. In the top navigation pane, select the terminal symbol to open **Cloud Shell**.<br/>
 <img src="images/shell.jpg"/><br/>
-2. Cloud Shell opens in your browser, where you can type Bash shell commands.<br/>
+2. Cloud Shell opens in your browser, where you can type **Bash shell** commands.<br/>
 <img src="images/new2.jpg"/><br/>
-3. At the Cloud Shell prompt, connect to a database in your Azure Database for PostgreSQL server by typing the psql command line.
-To connect to an Azure Database for PostgreSQL server with the psql utility, use the following format:
+3. At the Cloud Shell prompt, connect to a database in your **Azure Database** for **PostgreSQL** server by typing the psql command line.
+To connect to an **Azure Database for PostgreSQL** server with the psql utility, use the following format:
 ```
 psql --host=<yourserver> --port=<port> --username=<server admin login> --dbname=<database name>
 ```